Exercise and music

 The interplay of exercise and music has long been discussed, crossing the disciplines of biomechanics, neurology, physiology, and sport psychology.
+Research and experimentation on the relation between music and exercise dates back to the early 1900s, when investigator Leonard Ayres found that cyclists pedaled faster in the presence of a band and music, as opposed to when it was silent.
+Since then, hundreds of studies have been conducted on both the physiological and psychological relationship between music and physical activity, with a number of clear cut relationships and trends emerging.
 Exercise and music involves the use of music before, during, and/or after performing a physical activity.
 Listening to music while exercising is done to improve aspects of exercise, such as strength output, exercise duration, and motivation.
 The use of music during exercise can provide physiological benefits as well as psychological benefits.